openzfs/openzfs-docs/docs/Getting Started/Slackware/index.rst

 Root on ZFS
 -----------

 ZFS can be used as root file system for Slackware.
-An installation guide is available.
+An installation guide is available here:

 .. toctree::
   :maxdepth: 1
   :glob:

-  *
+  *Root on ZFS